 Types of AI databases

 Different types of AI databases cater to different needs and applications.
-So which one is best for your project?
+Which one is best for your project?
 Let’s look at the characteristics, advantages, and ideal use cases.

 Relational databases with AI capabilities